 Subsidiary Associate and Joint Ventures Companies

-Pursuant to sub-section (3) of section 129 of the Act the statement containing thesalient features of the financial statement of companys subsidiaries in Form AOC-1is given as Annexure III.
+Pursuant to sub-section (3) of section 129 of the Act the statement containing thesalient features of the financial statement of company's subsidiaries in Form AOC-1 isgiven as Annexure II.

 Brief particulars about the business of each of the Subsidiaries Companies are givenhereunder:-a.
 IndiaNivesh Securities Limited (INSL)